Hate crimes, budget cuts dominate interrupted General Assembly session

-By the time the 2020 General Assembly gaveled to a close Friday night, lawmakers had dealt with two issues they couldn’t have dreamed of when they came to the Capitol in January.
+ATLANTA – By the time the 2020 General Assembly gaveled to a close Friday night, June 26, lawmakers had dealt with two issues they couldn’t have dreamed of when they came to the Capitol in January.

 A hate crimes bill was alive in the legislature at the beginning of the session, having passed in the Georgia House of Representatives last year.
 Legislative budget writers came in knowing they would have to make some spending cuts to offset sluggish tax revenues last year.